statamic/docs/content/collections/docs/local.md

 ## What's Next

-You're now (probably) running the latest and greatest version of Statamic 3!
+You're now (probably) running the latest and greatest version of Statamic!
 Well done! 🎉 You can now get on with the fun parts.

 The [Quick Start Guide](/quick-start-guide) is a great place to head next if you're just kicking the tires (or tyres — if you're not from our neck of the woods).